ypatole035-ai/MinepathV5/README.md

 ## Contribute

 I'm not a developer.
-MINEPATH was built entirely on an Android phone using AI tools — no PC, no IDE, no formal background in software.
+MINEPATH was built entirely on an Android phone using AI tools and termux — no PC, no IDE, no formal background in software.
 Just curiosity and iteration.

 If you're a developer and see something worth fixing or building — the V6 notes are a complete roadmap.
 PRs are open.
 No gatekeeping, no process.
 If it makes the game better, it's welcome.